Services

 • Not be supervised by a family member.

-Once an offer has been made, this is sent to the Co-op Coordinator for approval by the Dean of the Williams School of Business.
+Once an internship placement has been found, the complete job description must be sent to the Co-op Coordinator for approval.
 It is then forwarded to the Records Office for registration in BMG or CS 391, 392 or 393.
 Course fees apply.

-All forms and work required for this course will be found on the Co-op Moodle.
+All forms and work required for this course (contract, objectives, evaluations, guidelines for final reflective portfolio, etc) will be found on the Co-op Moodle page.

 Job Search